Jamie O'Hara (footballer): Wolverhampton Wanderers

-On 30 January 2011, O'Hara joined Premier League side Wolverhampton Wanderers on loan for the rest of the 2010–11 season, with view to a permanent deal.
+On 30 January 2011, O'Hara joined Premier League side Wolverhampton Wanderers on loan for the rest of the 2010–11 season, with a view to a permanent deal.
 O'Hara made his Wolves debut as a substitute against Bolton Wanderers three days later.
 He made his first start on 5 February 2011, playing 60 minutes of a 2–1 victory against league leaders Manchester United.
 He scored his first goal for Wolves against local rivals West Bromwich Albion on 20 February 2011.
 He scored on the final day of the season, in a 2–3 defeat against Blackburn Rovers, which helped Wolves narrowly avoid relegation.
-The season concluded with him picking up the Goal of the Season Award, for his strike against local rivals West Bromwich Albion.
+The season concluded with him winning the Goal of the Season Award, for his strike against local rivals West Bromwich Albion.

 On 21 June 2011, it was announced that O'Hara had signed a five-year contract with Wolves for an undisclosed fee, initially reported to be around £5 million.
 It was later reported that the actual fee Wolves paid for O'Hara was £3.5 million, not the £5 million quoted.
 He decided to move to Wolves permanently after missing out on first team football for Tottenham.

 O'Hara's first full season with the club saw him miss several months of the campaign after twice undergoing surgery, firstly on a double hernia, then to correct a persistent groin problem.
 He did not return to first team action until January 2013, by which time the club were back in the Championship and had undergone a series of manager changes.

 The midfielder made 21 appearances during the second half of the 2012–13 season but was unable to halt a second successive relegation.
-In April 2013, he was sent off for violent conduct in a defeat to Huddersfield Town, which ruled him out for three games.
+In April 2013, he was sent off for violent conduct in a defeat by Huddersfield Town, which ruled him out for three games.
 Upon his return at the final game of the season that confirmed relegation, O'Hara responded to jeers from the Wolves fans by sarcastically clapping them.
 He had previously clashed with fans in March 2012 after being confronted by a group outside Molineux.